kranzky/insoluble/folly.md

 "Did you conclude showing Pencil Estate?"
 Julie asked, her curiosity piqued by the mysterious golden book's quest.
 Mike and Amber exchanged glances, clearly not expecting this line of inquiry.

-exposition;7:MIKE JULIE AMBER

-Mike hesitated, while Julie and Amber waited eagerly for his response.

-dialogue;5:ANSWERS RELUCTANTLY HESITATION

-"With some hesitation, yes," Mike reluctantly answered.

-exposition;6:REVEALS PENCIL ESTATE DETAILS

-He then revealed the details of their visit to the Pencil Estate.

-dialogue;4:GOLDEN BOOK CONNECTION

-"Any golden book connection?"
-Julie inquired, hoping to find a link between their experiences.

-exposition;6:MIKE UNCERTAIN CONNECTION

-Mike appeared uncertain, unsure if there was a connection between the golden book and the Pencil Estate.

 "Indicating fancies," Mike said with a smirk, as they continued their stroll through the market.
-Exposition;8:AMBER MIKE JULIE HOWEVER REMAINED UNSURE CONNECTION.
-Amber, Mike, and Julie, however, remained unsure of any connection between the Pencil Estate and the golden book.
-Exposition;6:THEY DISCUSSED POSSIBLE THEORIES.
-They discussed several possible theories as they walked.
-Dialogue;4:WHAT IF INVOLVED.
-"What if it's involved somehow?"
-Julie suggested, her eyes wide with curiosity.
-Dialogue;3:SEEMS LIKELY.
-"Seems likely," Amber agreed, nodding her head.
-Exposition;5:MIKE PONDERED THEIR IDEAS.
-Mike pondered their ideas, a thoughtful expression on his face.

 In the few moments since her past despair, Amber had come to terms with her feelings.
 At least she understood the need to grieve herself.
 They knew that their ephemeral respite would not survive Jay's inevitable judgment.
 With a flushed resolution, she experienced a newfound supply of determination.